What income is taxable to the City?

 How are the income tax collections spent?

-Of the total tax rate of 1.92%, 0.14% of gross collections is distibuted to a special police fund and 0.28% is distributed to a special firefighters fund.
+Effective January 1, 2011, the total tax rate is 2.00%.
+Of the total tax rate of 2.00%, 0.14% of gross collections is distibuted to a special police fund and 0.36% is distributed to a special firefighters fund.
 That money can only be used to support new police and fire personnel.
 The net collections of the remaining tax rate of 1.5% is distributed as: 50% to the general fund, 5% to street repair, 8 1/3% to capital improvements, 33 1/3% to water & sewer capital improvements and 3 1/3% to park and recreation.
-Starting January 1, 2011 the total tax rate increases to 2.00%.
-The additional 0.08% tax rate is distributed to a special firefighters fund raising the total to 0.36%.

 What are your office hours?